 One of the biggest must-dos for Dirty Dancing fans is the annual Lake Lure Dirty Dancing festival.

 This year’s event is a one-day event being held on Saturday, September 10th at Keeter Field.

 It’s an entire day of festivities Saturday including dance lessons, watermelon races, dance numbers, shopping, food, and of course the lake lift competition.

 And don’t miss out on the after parties – there are normally a handful of them and include more dancing, movie watching, and tons of outdoor fun!
 We went to one at the Rumbling Bald Resort, and it was well attended and entertaining to say the least!

-You can get all the details and the full schedule for the 2018 Dirty Dancing festival here!
-It’s going to be held on August 24-25th and going to be amazing once again!
+You can get all the details and the full schedule for this year’s Dirty Dancing festival here!
+I’m sure it’ll be amazing once again!

 Check out all the fun in the video in this post!

 #2 – Lake Lure Dirty Dancing Lake Lift Competition